 Hear from young moms (both current and past participants) as they talk about their experience at New Moms and share their hopes for the future!
-You can read stories of families in each of our three programs – Housing, Job Training, and Family Support – and alumni.
+You can read stories of families in each of our three programs – Housing, Job Training, College Success, and Family Support – and alumni.

 The first story in each section is already open.
 Click the title of a story to shrink or expand it!

 Naomi is one of the many young moms we work with whose plans were derailed by unforeseen challenges.
 Since she was eight years old, of becoming an obstetrician/gynecologist (OB-GYN).
 She had been raised in the foster system and recently experienced the grief of losing her brother by murder.
 She persevered and got into college, but in her junior year, the pandemic hit and classes went online.
 Naomi chose to wait for classes to resume in person, and during that time she became pregnant.
 Moving to Wisconsin to be with her child’s father, she began to experience domestic violence, and while escaping this dangerous situation, she also became homeless.

 Her dreams on hold, Naomi went into survival mode seeking support and housing.
 She found New Moms and moved into our housing program just two weeks before giving birth to healthy and beautiful Giovanni.
 Because of New Moms, Naomi and her son had a safe home to come back to and begin their life together.

 As a new parent, she also has the support of New Moms coaches to lean on.
 Naomi recalled her coach, Magy’s, guidance: “She helped me understand my son.
 Because this is my first time parenting, I don’t know what to look for or what to work on specifically.
 Little things that she pointed out has helped me keep my son on track.”